 If relevant for your industry, take a look at review websites like Yelp, which can help you discover new competitors.
 Likewise, reading through your competitor’s reviews will help you work out how well they are performing and how satisfied their customers are.

 Keep your research going to find more competitors

-Competitor research isn’t something that you simply do once and then never bother to undertake again.
+Competitor research isn’t something that you do once and then never bother to undertake again.
 Competitors pop up all the time, especially if you operate in a fast-growing industry.
-You should always monitor new arrivals into your industry.
+You should always monitor new arrivals in your industry.